appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/admin-settings.md

 * **Admin Email:** This setting lets you specify the email addresses of the users to make them super administrators of your instance.

-* **Generated Docker Compose File:** Docker Compose file is a YAML file used to define and configure multi-container Docker applications.
-By clicking on the download button you can generate the Docker Compose file.
+* **Generated Docker Compose File:** You can generate the Docker Compose file which defines services for your Appsmith instance.

 * **Share anonymous usage data**: : This setting lets you choose whether to share [anonymous usage data](/product/telemetry#opt-in-telemetry) with Appsmith to help improve the product.